ndaniluk/Callendar/README.md

 # Callendar
-We know it's a typo :)
+We know it's a typo in the title :)